Why would I want to be an Alexander teacher?

 If you are pretty sure you want to train, but don’t know where…

 We want to hear from you!

-Schedule a free in-person or phone consultation with me as training director and let me know you may be interested in training and to ask questions about the course.
+Schedule a free in-person or phone consultation with training director Molly Johnson to let her know you may be interested in training and to ask questions about the course.
 You are also welcome to email to ask any questions, ask for the training calendar and tuition information, or ask for a link to the trainee application for August 2020 enrollment.